How To Work With Travel Bloggers & Influencers – and When You Should Pay.

 Sandra Kadel – Mount Seymour

-- She makes a very important point here about the way ski destinations can work digitally – you have a lot more information to convey than a lot of holiday destinations – ski conditions, which runs or chair lifts are open, latest weather reports, last minute offers and changes – and social media and bloggers can really help you spread those messages through their networks fast.
+- She makes a very important point here about the way ski destinations can work digitally – you have a lot more information to convey than a lot of holiday destinations – ski conditions, which runs or chair lifts are open, latest weather reports, last minute offers and changes – and social media and blogger/influencers can really help you spread those messages through their networks fast.

 Blogging should be fun